-There are tons of trails here, and it is relatively easy to follow them so if you want to do something different than me that is fine as well.
-I recommend grabbing a map near the bathroom, which will show you the trails and help you wind around and get back to your car.
+There are tons of trails here, and it is relatively easy to follow them, so if you want to do something different than me, that is fine as well.
+I recommend grabbing a map near the bathroom, which will show you the trails and help you hike around and get back to your car.

 After a short walk uphill, you will start going in and out of shaded areas.
-These trees (oak I believe) are nice, and each new covered area provides another photo opportunity.
+These trees (oak, I believe) are beautiful, and each new covered area provides another photo opportunity.

 As you start to gain elevation, you will get excellent views back towards the parking lot and the farming area out in the distance.

 When the trail crests over the hill, you will reach a three-way split.
 I went on Trail 34 to the right as I saw a unique rock formation on the hill in the distance, so I wanted to check it out.

 This section is short, and it proceeds uphill on a single track until you get to the rock mentioned above.